Mark Conway |

 You can’t give these

-sons back to me
+sons back to me and went away

 the way a father always